-Electronic sources If the reference is only available in an electronic source, such as an online journal, then include the DOI number (Digital Object Identifier) if available, or, if no DOI is available, the Retrieved date and complete URL.
-If the reference is an electronic equivalent of what was originally published in print and retrieved from an electronic database, such as PsycInfo, no additional information is required (though some still believe the database and date of retrieval should be mentioned)..

-Title of source Titles of books and journals are in italics (no underlining, no quotation marks).
+print and retrieved from an electronic database, include the date of retrieval and the name of the database.
+If the reference is only an electronic source, such as an online journal, then include the DOI number (Digital Object Identifier) if available, or, if no DOI is available, the Retrieved date and complete URL Title of source Titles of books and journals are in italics (no underlining, no quotation marks).
 For books that include the edition number, add "Nth ed." in parentheses after title but before period, not in italics, followed by period.